One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 When it comes to placement of the water bowl, some cats don't drink out of it if it's too close to their cat food.
 This is because in the wild, cats go to great measures to keep their food and water sources separate to avoid having the food contaminate the water.

 Many cats also don't like their water to smell like their food, which can happen if the water and food bowls are too close together.
+Try moving your cat's water dish away from his food dish to see if he's more willing to drink water.

 New is always better than old.

 I'm pretty sure you wouldn't want to drink water from a cup that had been sitting out for hours or even days, right?
 Well, neither does your cat.
-We all love fresh water.
+We all love freshwater.

 The longer your cat's water bowl sits out, the more dirt, dust, and bacteria will accumulate on the surface of the water as well as in it.
 This is especially true for cats that enjoy playing with the water in their water bowls.
+Clean your cat's water dish and add plenty of fresh, clean water daily.

 There's not enough water (or there's too much).

 If your cat is unsure whether the water is right at the top of the bowl or just barely filling the bottom they may have to put their paw in to test and see.
-Once this happens they may not even want to drink the water as its been "contaminated" by their own paw.
+Once this happens they may not even want to drink the water as it's been "contaminated" by their own paw.

 Bowl shape and size matters.